enkidevs/curriculum/python/core/control-structures/if-statements.md

 ---
 ## Content

 Python uses *booleans* to evaluate conditions.
-A boolean variable has two values, true and false, and one of these values is after a condition has been evaluated.
+A boolean variable has two values, true and false.
+After a condition has been evaluated Python will return one of these values.

 Using *comparison operators* is one way to create conditions in Python.
 Comparison operators include